CINPLA/Library/README.md

 - The Nonlinear World: Conceptual Analysis and Phenomenology (Springer Series in Synergetics) by Yoshitsugu Oono

+- Six Degrees: The Science of a Connected Age Reprint Edition by Duncan J. Watts  (Author)

+- Linked: How Everything Is Connected to Everything Else and What It Means for Business, Science, and Everyday Life by Albert-Laszlo Barabasi (Author)

+- Complexity: A Guided Tour by Melanie Mitchell  (Author)

+- Supercooperators: The Mathematics of Evolution, Altruism and Human Behaviour, (Or, Why We Need Each Other to Succeed) by M A Nowak  (Author)

+- Graph Theory and Complex Networks: An Introduction Paperback by Maarten van Steen  (Author)

+- Networks: An Introduction by Mark Newman (Author)

+- Dynamical Processes on Complex Networks by Alain Barrat  (Author), Marc Barthélemy (Author), Alessandro Vespignani  (Author)

+- Evolution of Networks: From Biological Nets to the Internet and WWW (Physics) 1st Edition by S. N. Dorogovtsev (Author), J.F.F.
+Mendes (Author)

+- Graph Spectra for Complex Networks by Piet Van Mieghem

+- The Structure of Complex Networks: Theory and Applications Reprint Edition by Ernesto Estrada  (Author)

+- Networks of the Brain (MIT Press) 1st Edition by Olaf Sporns  (Author)

  ## Signal Processing
  - Digital Signal Processing by  by Alan V. Oppenheim and Ronald W. Schafer